-A Pay As You Earn Calculator (commonly called a PAYE Calculator) is a tool that federal student loan borrowers use to organize their finances.
+A Pay As You Earn Calculator (commonly referred to as a PAYE Calculator) is a tool that federal student loan borrowers use to organize their finances.

-The calculator works for borrowers who have a Pay As You Earn (PAYE) student loan plan.
-This is a type of income-driven repayment plan where the debtor’s minimum monthly payments are a small fraction of their discretionary income.
+Pay As You Earn (PAYE) is a type of income-driven repayment plan where the debtor’s minimum monthly payments are a small fraction of their discretionary income.

 That pans out to 240 months’ worth of total payments.

 The PAYE calculator provides you with a breakdown of your student loan repayment schedule under a PAYE plan.

 Additionally, a PAYE student calculator also lets you know the amount you can get knocked off your loan amount from student loan forgiveness.

-To use this calculator, you’ll need to have the following information:
+To use a PAYE calculator, you’ll need to have the following information:

 - The type of loan (Federal or Private)

 Some people use the PAYE calculator even if they do not have an existing student loan.
-They do this to get a sense of what a payment plan can look like under a PAYE student loan plan.
+They do this to get a sense of what a payment plan would look like under a PAYE student loan plan.

 That way, they can organize their finances ahead of time.

-In such cases, you can use estimated figures to populate the fields – the calculator will produce results.
+In such cases, you can use estimated figures to populate the fields and the results provided can give you an idea.